FHIR/sql-on-fhir-v2/input/pagecontent/Binary-PatientAddresses-notes.md

-This will result in a "patient_addresses" table that loooks like this:
+This will result in "patient_addresses" table as:

 | patient_id | street                   | use      | city        | zip   |
 |------------|--------------------------|----------|-------------|-------|